Key Takeaways

 With Ahrefs, all you need to do is:

-Underperforming content will likely be a good data source when you’re looking for additional topic clusters.
+Underperforming content will likely be a good data source when you’re looking for additional topics to cover with content.

-These queries rank in positions 30-100 on the SERPs.
+These queries rank in positions 30-100 on the SERPs and don’t have a dedicated article attached to them.

-Just be careful to avoid duplicate content when creating these new pages.
+Just be careful to avoid duplicate content when creating these pages.

 How to Find Content With Potential